CS-1400/CS-1400.github.io/_pages/command-line/cli-program-arguments.md

 - The module `sys` must be imported to access the `sys.argv` list.

 ## argv.py
 The following program prints items in the sys.argv list.
-It is save in the `/Users/bianca/test` directory.
+It is saved in the `/Users/bianca/test` directory.

 {% highlight python %}
 import sys